dasch-swiss/dsp-tools/docs/excel2xml-module.md

 For every property, there is a helper function that explains itself when you hover over it.
 So you don't need to worry anymore how to construct a certain XML value for a certain property.

-Here's how the Docstrings assist you:
+Here's how the docstrings assist you:

 - method signature: names of the parameters and accepted types
 - short explanation how the method behaves